Investment Savings Accounts:

 PACs and SWIPs can be set up on Canadian dollar ISAs only.
 The PAC minimum is $100.00.

 Can I use "dollar cost averaging" to purchase Dynamic mutual funds using the money in my client's ISA?

-Our SMART Plan allows your client to make regular automatic transfers (switches) between the BNS or Hollis Investment Savings Account and a fund that your client holds with Dynamic Funds.
+Our SMART Plan allows your client to make regular automatic transfers (switches) between the BNS or ADS Canadian Bank Investment Savings Account and a fund that your client holds with Dynamic Funds.
 Your client can choose to do so monthly, quarterly, or semi-annually, in an amount no less than the minimum amount of the Dynamic fund chosen by completing the SMART Plan section on the Dynamic application form or through a Letter of Direction.
 For more information please contact an ISA specialist at 1-866-884-3434.

 Is it possible to write a cheque or use a debit card with this account?

 What tax receipts will my clients receive?

 Clients will receive an annual T5 tax slip detailing interest earned.

 There are no underlying investments, because the ISA is not a mutual fund.
 Scotiabank has the obligation to repay the investor - just like a regular bank account.

 Where can I get a copy of the prospectus?